google/oboe/FullGuide.md

 Oboe doesn't provide callbacks to alert you to state changes.
 One special function,
-`OboeStream::waitForStateChange()` can be used to wait for a state change.
+`Stream::waitForStateChange()` can be used to wait for a state change.

 The function does not detect a state change on its own, and does not wait for a specific state.
 It waits until the current state